 What is the New Member Education Program?

 Kappa Phi Gamma’s New Member Education Program (NMEP) occurs after the recruitment period once bids are given.
 The NMEP is an educational time where a New Member learns about the history of the Sorority and responsibilities of being an active Sister.
 The NMEP provides New Members the opportunity to develop professional skills and personal development.
-Members will learn how to participate in general body meetings, plan events on and on campus, and become confident in their presentation skills through various New Member activities.
+Members will learn how to participate in general body meetings, plan events on and off campus, and become confident in their presentation skills through various New Member activities.
 At the end of this process, New Members are crossed over into Kappa Phi Gamma as a Sister.

 A unique aspect of Kappa Phi Gamma’s NMEP is that New Members meet Sorority Sisters from across the nation.
 Sisters from their respective school and other Chapters/Charters will provide them with support throughout the program and the rest of their lives.